 To see the effects of data partitioning on the performance of the temporal algorithms, the synthetic tables were partitioned horizontally either by SSN or by StartDate.
-The SSN and StartDate partitioning schemes were attempts to model range partitioning based on temporal and non-temporal attributes in a parallel database system [5].
+The SSN and StartDate partitioning schemes were attempts to model range partitioning based on temporal and nontemporal attributes [3].

 The tuple size was fixed at 41 bytes/tuple.
-This parameter is given, for figuring out the actual size of the dataset, in bytes.
-Note that the tuple size was intentionally kept small and unpadded so that the generated datasets could have more tuples before their size made them difficult to work with.
+The tuple size was intentionally kept small and unpadded so that the gener-